QryptInc/strongswan/quickstart/README.md

     - Only place one `*.conf` file in the `/etc/swanctl/conf.d/` directory
 - Sockets already bound
     - Stop the service
-    - Check `sudo netstat -ntlp` doesn't have strongswan still running or bound to `4500` or `500`, if so kill it.
+    - Check `sudo netstat -ntlp` doesn't have strongswan still running and it or anything else bound to ports `4500` or `500`, if so kill it to free up those ports.
     - Try running `sudo systemctl start strongswan-starter`.
 Then try starting the `strongswan` service again.
 Check journalctl for success.